SilverHalf/mount-balrior/ura/mechanics.md

 ### 70% - 40%

 Assuming a succesful [Return], the second phase starts after everyone has been transported to Ura's new starting location.
-The [Toxic Geyser] timer continues from phase 1, however, the next spawnpoint changes to 8 (see the image [here](#toxic-geysers)) and will continue from there (9, 10, ...) in phase 2.
+The [Toxic Geyser] timer continues from the previous phase, however, the next spawnpoint changes to 8 (see the image [here](#toxic-geysers)) and will continue from there (9, 10, ...) in phase 2.
 The time interval between [Toxic Geyser] spawns changes to 24s in Challenge Mode, but stays at 12s in Legendary Mode.

 Ura herself is stationary in phase 2 and will not not cast [Propel] or [Pressure Blast].
 Instead, she will gain the following abilities:
 - [Create Titanspawn Geyser]